 You can buy Britt in any major grocery store.
 If you forget, you can also buy it at the large gift shop in the San Jose airport.
 We like to buy it at the airport because they also have samples of every kind of coffee.
 Why not get total caffeine high before your flight? 😉 However, I think (not positive) it might be cheaper to buy Britt products at the grocery stores.

 Pro Tip: Britt Coffee is located near San Jose and actually has a really fun and informative coffee tour.
 You can then buy all the coffee you need in their gift shop.
-You can find out more on their site here.
+You can find out more on the Cafe Britt site.

 Costa Rica is not the chocolate powerhouse it once was, but there are still some really nice chocolates that are produced here.
-A few over out favorites are: Sibu (you can see where they are distributed here), Britt (they make various fruits covered in chocolate which we LOVE), and Choco Frutas (they also make chocolate covered fruits and we love their fun packaging).
+A few of our favorites are: Sibu, Britt (they make various fruits covered in chocolate which we LOVE), and Choco Frutas (they also make chocolate covered fruits and we love their fun packaging).
 You can buy Britt or Choco Frutas at any large grocery store chain in Costa Rica.

 Do you know what a chorreador is?
 If not, that’s OK!
 We didn’t know either when we moved to Costa Rica.
 Now we use one every day.
 A chorreador is the traditional Costa Rican coffee machine.
 You can see what it looks like in the picture above.

 How it works is a small bag (kind of similar to a cheesecloth) goes in the top part of the chorreador.
 You then put your coffee mug in the bottom part.
 When you would like to make coffee you just put ground coffee in the top bag and pour boiling water into it.
 Your fresh coffee will then drip into the mug below.

 We think this is the perfect gift because it is such a traditional Costa Rican item, it actually has a use, and some are beautifully made.